sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Collections use the ordinary Java generics syntax.
 Supported collection types:

   * Set - unordered collection
-  * List - ordered collection using order column (additional options available for JPA2, see below)
+  * List - ordered collection using orderby or orderColumn sorting
   * Bag - ordered collection using orderby sorting

 For Bag collections you can specify `orderby`